IBM/covid_health_insurance_assistance/README.md

 ![Display results from Discovery](doc/src/images/DisplayCard-new.png)

-- Click `Assistant` tab in the side bar.
-Select the Assistant Created and link the Search skill `Covid-Discovery-insurance-skill` with this Assistant.

 ### 5. Copy integration ID and update to Flask
 - Click `Assistant` tab in the side bar.
 Select the Assistant Created and link the Search skill `Covid-Discovery-insurance-skill` with this Assistant.